 The following foods (or major bioactive components) have been found to inhibit aromatase or to enhance the effectiveness of aromatase inhibitors and are recommended during treatment:

-Foods, supplements and medications to avoid while taking aromatase inhibitors
+Foods, supplements and other to avoid while taking aromatase inhibitors

 The following have been found to increase aromatase or reduce the effectiveness of aromatase inhibitors and should be limited or avoided during treatment: